harvester/docs/docs/advanced/settings.md

 **Versions**: v1.2.0 and later

-**Definition**: Number of seconds Harvester waits before stopping a VM.
+**Definition**: Number of seconds Harvester waits before forcibly shutting down a VM that was stopped using the Harvester UI.

+Harvester sends a graceful shutdown signal to any VM that is stopped using the Harvester UI.
+If the graceful shutdown process is not completed within the specified number of seconds, Harvester forcibly shuts down the VM.

 **Default value**: `120`